letchwl/instagram-waydroid/README.md

 # waydroid-instagram

-Automated Instagram installation script on WayDroid for Linux.
+Automated Instagram installation script on WayDroid for Linux. functional only for Arch Linux.
-Ideal for distributions like Arch Linux, Fedora, Ubuntu, etc.

 ---